 Things that make your allergies or asthma worse are called triggers.
-It is important to know your triggers because avoiding them is your first step toward feeling better.
 Smoking is a trigger for many people who have asthma.

 You do not have to be a smoker for smoking to cause harm.
 Exposure to someone else's smoking (called secondhand smoke) is a trigger for asthma attacks in children and adults.

-Smoking weakens the lungs.
-When you have asthma and smoke, your lungs will weaken more rapidly.
-Smoking around a child with asthma will weaken their lungs too.
+Smoking can weaken lung function.
+When you have asthma and you smoke, your lungs will weaken more rapidly.
+Smoking around children with asthma will weaken their lung function, too.

 If You Smoke

-If you smoke, ask your doctor or nurse to help you quit.
-There are many ways to quit smoking.
+If you smoke, ask your health care provider or nurse to help you quit.
+There are many ways to quit smoking .
 List the reasons why you want to quit.
-Then, set a quit date.
+Then set a quit date.
 Many people need to try quitting more than once.
 Keep trying if you do not succeed at first.

 Secondhand Smoke and Children